 Abstract.
-In this our first participation in CLEF, we applied Natural Language Processing techniques for single word and multiword term conflation.
-We tested several approaches at different levels of text processing in our experiments: first, we lemmatized the text to avoid inflectional variation; second, we expanded the queries through synonyms according to a fixed similarity threshold; third, we employed morphological families to deal with derivational variation; and fourth, we tested a mixed approach based on the employment of such families together with syntactic dependencies to deal with the syntactic content of the document.
+In this our first participation in CLEF, we have applied Natural Language Processing techniques for single word and multiword term conflation.
+We have tested several approaches at different levels of text processing in our experiments: firstly, we have lemmatized the text to avoid inflectional variation; secondly, we have expanded the queries through synonyms according to a fixed threshold of similarity; thirdly, we have employed morphological families to deal with derivational variation; and fourthly, we have tested a mixed approach based on the employment of such families and syntactic dependencies to deal with the syntactic content of the document.